Marble has always been used throughout history representing luxury and wealth, thanks to its beauty and natural characteristics.

-From the antiquity marble has been considered an elected stone both for the production of art and for the construction of buildings and functional objects and has been carved by talented and famous artists to decorate buildings of prestigious people and to praise the divine.
+Marble has been considered, since the ancient times, an elected stone for the creation of art, for the construction of buildings and various objects.
+This “divine stone” has been carved over centuries by famous artists to decorate prestigious buildings and to create sacred masterpieces.

-Not only marble has been used all over time but it has been also used by several civilizations all over the world.
-In Europe, marble had a predominant role, being intrinsically linked to Culture and History.
-In the five EU regions involved in the Extra-Expo project, marble has an important impact on the economy and culture.
-Marble carries in its essence the morphology of the territories – natural heritage – and the history and practices of the communities.
+In the past, marble has been used all over the world by different civilizations.
+In Europe, marble has always had a leading position and a strong relationship with its history and culture.
+In the five EU regions involved in the EXTRAEXPO project, it has still today an important impact on economy and tradition.
+Marble represents the morphology of the territory and the masterpieces symbolize the history and practices of the communities.

-Each territory presents similarities but also specific characteristics that can contribute to the attractiveness of these regions and to a rich tourist offer in terms of heritage and memorable experiences.
+Each territory presents similarities but also specific characteristics that can improve the appeal of these regions and increase the tourist offer in terms of unforgettable experiences.